Tackling litter and waste

 We are continuing to find new ways to engage and inspire Scotland’s people and to work collaboratively to reverse the data trends and tackle the behaviours driving the litter crisis.

-Looking forward there are significant policy measures being brought forward which have the potential to influence and drive behaviour change to reduce the number and type of items littered including Extended Producer Responsibility schemes, the introduction of a charge for single-use coffee cups, and a Deposit Return Scheme.
+Looking forward there are significant policy and regulation measures being brought forward which could influence and drive behaviour change to reduce the number and type of items littered.
+These include the introduction of a charge for single-use coffee cups, a Deposit Return Scheme (planned for 2027) and Extended Producer Responsibility for packaging regulations which have the potential to make producers responsible for single-use packaging that ends up as litter on the ground.

 In 2022 we launched an innovative partnership with behaviour change app LitterLotto, offering financial rewards for binning litter, while our Litter League encourages young people to compete for clean-up glory.